ElektrazCode/free-genai-bootcamp-2025/sentence-constructor/copilot/prompts.md

 3. Clues and considerations.
    - Be concise and brief.
    - Do not give examples.
-   - Do not use French words in your clues.
+   - Do not provide translated words in French in your clues.
+   - Do not provide unnecessary obvious or trivial clues.

 ## Iterations